 Please join us for the 2018 Undergraduate Science and Engineering Research Showcase – a poster presentation of research conducted by some of Columbia’s most talented undergraduate science scholars.

-Contact Ariella Lang, Assistant Dean of Academic Planning and Administration, for additional information.
+Contact Ariella Lang, Associate Dean of Academic Affairs and Director of Undergraduate Research and Fellowships, for additional information.